What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 The solar eclipse in Libra on October 2 is a fresh start for your relationships with others, but also with your relationship with yourself.
 Both your interpersonal relationships and your own romance with your multitude of selves will come into question during this eclipse season.
 You’ll notice moments when your selfishness does you more harm than good, and moments when your selfishness is protecting you from the ill-intentions of others.
 It’s up to you to discern the difference and act in the way that empowers you, while also empowering those in your orbit.

-Mars Retrograde in Leo on December 6 may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realize everything you once took for granted, and you’ll never look at life in the same way again.
+Mars retrograde in Leo on December 6 may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realize everything you once took for granted, and you’ll never look at life in the same way again.

 Taurus Sun & Rising: